Scientific Task force

 The BFF scientific task force operates as an expert advisory panel.
 The task force consists of scientists and experts representing bee biology, entomology, agriculture, ecology, food/seed industry and other pollinator stakeholder groups.

-Kade Denton is the Senior Project Officer at the National Farmers’ Federation.
+Kade Denton is the General Manager, Projects & Leadership at the National Farmers’ Federation.
 At the NFF Kade leads project management, leadership activities and cross-cutting policy issues, including pollination and industry growth to $100 billion by 2030.
 Kade has a background in agriculture and entomology, studying the role of insects and pollinators in agricultural systems.
 In his spare time, Kade is a backyard beekeeper.